MV10/dotnet-uptime/README.md

 To remove it, run `sudo systemctl disable --now dotnet-uptime` and delete the unit file.

 ### Linux SysV Init Service

+> Replace `<install-dir>` with the directory where you deployed the application and configuration files.

 Create `/etc/init.d/dotnet-uptime` and make it executable (`sudo chmod +x /etc/init.d/dotnet-uptime`):